sqlobject/sqlobject/ANNOUNCE.rst

 Hello!

-I'm pleased to announce version 3.13.1b1, the first beta of the upcoming bugfix release 3.13.1 of SQLObject.
+I'm pleased to announce version 3.13.1, the first bugfix of the branch 3.13 of SQLObject.

 What's new in SQLObject